 JIRA software enables users to improve delivery and performance with agile reports.
 Different kinds of reports can be generated like Burn Down Charts, Sprint Report, Version Report, Epic Report, Velocity Chart, Control Chart, Cumulative flow diagram.
 These real time insights can help make data-driven decisions.

 Now that you’ve read about the main reasons why JIRA tool has become one of the most popular bug tracking tools, feel free to use it for project management.
-Learn more in-depth about Project Management and JIRA with Simplilearn’s Agile Certification training course.
+Learn more in-depth about Project Management and JIRA with Simplilearn’s PMP or UMass PGP Project Management course.